0X1A/wwebsiteasontheinternet/_posts/2013-10-14-ghost-on-apache.md

 NODE_ENV=production forever start index.js
 {% endhighlight %}

-You could now go to the subdomain used in `ServerName` and set up your instance of Ghost by going to `your.blog.com/ghost/signup`.
+You could now go to the sub-domain used in `ServerName` and set up your instance of Ghost by going to `your.blog.com/ghost/signup`.

 ###Forbid Access to Your Directory